 The GoodWeave Standard

 GoodWeave International (GWI) establishes the standard behind the GoodWeave certification label.
 The first Generic GoodWeave Standard, in force since 1994, and most recently updated August 2012, requires producers and exporters to ensure no child labor is used in the production of rugs and to allow unannounced random inspections by local inspectors.
-All licensed producers continue uphold this standard while GoodWeave's expanded standard (see below) is implemented.
+All licensed producers continue to uphold this standard while GoodWeave's expanded standard (see below) is implemented.

 GoodWeave has developed and piloted a new, expanded standard for the carpet industry.
 This standard is designed to address issues inter-related to child labor that include adult labor working conditions, fundamental human rights and environmental impacts.
 GoodWeave consulted with a wide range of experts and members of the carpet industry to identify and define seven principles that will help create a more stable, safe and ethical carpet supply chain.
 The broader scope of labor-related criteria are designed to help improve GoodWeave’s efficacy in addressing the root causes of child labor.
 The lack of secure incomes for adults and the exploitation of children are interrelated, while fair and decent work for adults translates into families having their own children in school.

 On the basis of extensive field testing in India, Nepal and Afghanistan, GoodWeave is now tackling these challenges by phasing in the requirements for certification to the principles that can be met now, while concurrently developing new technical programs of producer support to encourage progressive improvement over time in the other areas.

 Click here to learn more about GoodWeave's standard development process.
 All interested parties are welcome to view the results of public consultations and submit comments at any time.
 Your feedback will be considered by the GoodWeave Standards Committee in the next scheduled review of the standard.